in-the-keyhole/khs-hystrix-demo/README.md

 Hystrix Demonstration Application

 #How To Use
-This is a simple example of a hystrix enabled application.
+This is a simple example of a hystrix enabled Java Spring application.
 To properly use this - import it as a general project, then configure it as a maven project and run it as a spring boot project.

 This app is a headless service that has the following endpoints: